 This Spirituality recognises God’s love for all people and hence is relational.
 It affects the way we relate to people and the MSC endeavour to bring something of the kindness and compassion of Jesus into our relations with all people.
 At Daramalan we value every individual as one who is loved by Christ.

-Click the icon to the left to download the latest edition of the MSC publication "Mission Outreach" which details the important work of the MSC Missionaries throughout the poor and developing nations of the world.
+Click here to download the MSC publication “Mission Outreach” which details the important work of the MSC Missionaries throughout the poor and developing nations of the world.

-Your assistance in helping to fund projects such as suppling fresh water to poverty stricken villages would be very much appreciated.
+Your assistance in helping to fund projects such as supplying fresh water to poverty stricken villages would be very much appreciated.
 How you can help is detailed in the booklet.